socialimpactlab/socialimpactlab.github.io/blog/_posts/2017-12-19-what-happened-part-ii.md

 This is about all I will say about the piece of very bad luck that was the final straw for us, but one more piece of advice: don't do any work whatsoever under any circumstances, no matter how big or small the project, without a document and a signature setting out exactly when and how you will get paid.
 If your arrangement with a prime deviates from the grant agreement with the funder, get it in writing.

-![Laura at FailFest DC 2017]({{site.baseurl}}/images/Failfest.jpg) *Dropping some truth at FailFest DC 2017*
+![Laura at FailFest DC 2017]({{site.baseurl}}/images/Failfest.jpg) *Dropping some truth at FailFest DC 2017.
+Photo credit: Chris Neu*

 ## A final word on our families.